jaafarsaf7/Embedded-Deep-Learning-on-RaspberryPi4/README.md

 - Learn about Post Quantization on TensorFlow models.
 The model is trained on Google Colab and is optimized — it's 3 times smaller with an inference speed of just 0.024 seconds per input.

-**Note**: This repository is your guide, detailing each step of the project.
+**Note**: This repository is your guide, detailing each step of the project. (the data and scripts are in the development branch)

 ---